chenyong2github/UnrealEngine/Engine/Plugins/Enterprise/GLTFExporter/MigratedFromGit/Docs/what-can-be-exported.md

 ![Example of Shading Model Expression that can not be evaluated](figures/bad-shadingmodel-expression.png)

-It is also worth remembering that while a UE4 material can use different shading models simultaneously (i.e., for different regions), glTF is limited to a single shading model per material.
+It is also worth remembering that while a Unreal material can use different shading models simultaneously (i.e., for different regions), glTF is limited to a single shading model per material.
 Like before, the exporter will in such a case simply choose one of the final shading models.

 #### Default Lit

-The most common and default shading model in UE4 is `Default Lit`, which shares almost the exact same material inputs with the default shading model in glTF:
+The most common and default shading model in Unreal is `Default Lit`, which shares almost the exact same material inputs with the default shading model in glTF:

 - `Base Color`
 - `Metallic`